Barbacoa08/Barbacoa08/README.md

 Is my exploration into a mono-repo with multiple dependancies.
 It contains several repositories including (but not limited to) a small Astro app ([barbajoe.tech](https://barbajoe.tech/)), an [Astro Library Staging page](https://lib-staging.barbajoe.tech/), a pure [CSS Library](https://github.com/Barbacoa08/barbajoe/tree/main/src/packages/css-lib), a [Svelte Library](https://github.com/Barbacoa08/barbajoe/tree/main/src/packages/svelte-lib), and a [React Library](https://github.com/Barbacoa08/barbajoe/tree/main/src/packages/react-lib).
 All of which have a GitHub Action that auto-publishes them whenever their version is updated.
 I utilize the libraries in all of my new projects and regularly update them as I find a reason to.

-#### Tech Used

-[Astro](https://astro.build/), Netlify, ReactJS, Svelte, SvelteKit, TypeScript, Vite, CSS, PNPM, ESLint, Prettier, JavaScript, ESM, GitHub, GitHub Actions
+_Tech Used_: [Astro](https://astro.build/), Netlify, ReactJS, Svelte, SvelteKit, TypeScript, Vite, CSS, PNPM, ESLint, Prettier, JavaScript, ESM, GitHub, GitHub Actions

 ---